 These issues are wrapped in contextual interdependencies that require an entirely different approach in assessment, and action.

-- We can never fully understand things.
+- We assume things can be fully understood.

 Inventing the future requires giving up control.